CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/morning-orientation-block/index.md

 +++

-Early in most day plans, we use the morning orientation activity to gather the community together.
+Early in most day plans, we use the morning orientation to gather the community together.
 We nominate a time-keeper and a facilitator (if they weren't already nominated during the week).

 Most activities have written down objectives.
 It's useful to know _why_ we're doing something, before we start doing it.